History of the University of Virginia: Desegregation and the admission of women

 The University of Virginia began the process of integration even before the 1954 Brown v.
 Board of Education decision mandated school desegregation for all grade levels, when Gregory Swanson sued to gain entrance into the university's law school in 1950.
 Following his successful lawsuit, a handful of black graduate and professional students were admitted during the 1950s, though no black undergraduates were admitted until 1955, and UVA, like other Southern schools, continued to resist full integration until well into the 1960s.
-The university was "later than even most southern universities" in admittng Black students.
+The university was "later than even most southern universities" in admitting Black students.

 The university first admitted a few selected women to graduate studies in the late 1890s and to certain programs such as nursing and education in the 1920s and 1930s.
 In 1944, Mary Washington College in Fredericksburg, Virginia, became the Women's Undergraduate Arts and Sciences Division of the University of Virginia.
 Until that time, the University of Virginia had not admitted women as undergraduates.
+In 1969, Virginia Scott, who lived in Charlottesville, sued the university in federal court for College of Arts and Sciences admission.
+John Lowe, who employed Scott and who had graduated from UVA's law school in 1967, took the case.
+Mary Whitney resigned from being Dean of Women to testify in support of female students.
+The trial was put on hold with a continuance, and during this the university's Board of Visitors accepted coeducation.
 In 1970, the Charlottesville campus became fully co-educational, and in 1972 Mary Washington became an independent state university.
-Women were officially allowed to matriculate at UVA in 1970 after a court suit forced the Board of Visitors to adopt full coeducation over a two-year period.
 In 1970, the first class of 450 undergraduate women entered UVA (39 percent), while the number of men admitted remained constant.
 By 2003 women comprised 55 percent of the undergraduate student body.